Idov31/Nidhogg/README.md

 ## Basic Usage

-To see everything that you can do, run `NidhoggClient.exe`.
+To see the available commands you can run `NidhoggClient.exe` or look at the [wiki](https://github.com/Idov31/Nidhogg/wiki) for detailed information regarding how to use each command, the parameters it takes and how it works.

 ```sh
 NidhoggClient.exe